kb:time_sync:gnss_systems:gps_week_number_rollover

 The initial extended week number is computed after power-up from the date kept in the battery-buffered real time clock chip (RTC).

-Only if the device's backup battery has failed and thus the RTC has no valid time and date the epoch number is unknown, so the receiver may start with the wrong epoch, resulting in date in the the range 1980..1999, or 1999..2019, depending on the receiver's firmware version.
+Only if the device's backup battery has failed and thus the RTC has no valid time and date the epoch number is unknown, so the receiver may start with the wrong epoch, resulting in date in the the range 1980..1999, or 1999..2019, or later, depending on the receiver's firmware version.
 However, once the correct date has been set via the user interface the firmware computes the correct extended week number and continues working normally with the correct date, which is kept in the RTC as long as the battery is OK.

 Please note that the Meinberg approach explained above applies only to all Meinberg GPS receivers, i.e. receiver modules with GPS in the module name, e.g. GPS16x, GPS17x, or GPS18x.